skot/ESP-Miner/readme.md

 ## Overview

 This branch, `serial_test` is just to show that the level-shifted serial communication between the ESP32 and the BM1397 is working.
 It's super hacky and quick, so don't judge!
+A lot of this was quickly ported over from [bitskipc](https://github.com/skot/bitskipc), a prototype BM1397 driver for use with libftdi

 ### Build and Flash